 Nefertiti was a queen of the Eighteenth Dynasty of Ancient Egypt, the Great Royal Wife of Pharaoh Akhenaten.
 Nefertiti and her husband were known for a religious revolution, in which they worshipped one god only, Aten, or the sun disc.
 With her husband, she reigned at what was arguably the wealthiest period of Ancient Egyptian history.
 Some scholars believe that Nefertiti ruled briefly as Neferneferuaten after her husband’s death and before the ascension of Tutankhamun, although this identification is a matter of ongoing debate.
-If Nefertiti did rule as Pharaoh, her reign was marked by the fall of Amarna and relocation of the capital back to the traditional city of Thebes.
+If Nefertiti did rule as Pharaoh, her reign was marked by the fall of Amarna and the relocation of the capital back to the traditional city of Thebes.
 Nefertiti’s name can be translated as “The Beautiful Woman has Come”.

 Nefertiti’s parentage is not known with certainty, but one often cited theory is that she was the daughter of Ay, later to be pharaoh.
-One major problem of this theory is that neither Ay or his wife Tey are explicitly called the father and mother of Nefertiti in existing sources.
+One major problem of this theory is that neither Ay nor his wife Tey is explicitly called the father and mother of Nefertiti in existing sources.
 In fact, Tey’s only connection with her was that she was the “nurse of the great queen” Nefertiti, an unlikely title for a queen’s mother.
 At the same time, no sources exist that directly contradict Ay’s fatherhood which is considered likely due to the great influence he wielded during Nefertiti’s life and after her death.
 To solve this problem, it has been proposed that Ay had another wife before Tey, named Luy, whose existence and connection to Ay is suggested by some evidence.
 According to this theory, Nefertiti was the daughter of Ay and Luy, but her mother died before her rise to the position of queen, whereas Ay married Tey, making her Nefertiti’s step-mother.
 Nevertheless, this entire proposal is based on speculation and conjecture.

 It has also been proposed that Nefertiti was Akhenaten’s full sister, though this is contradicted by her titles which do not include those usually used by the daughters of a Pharaoh.
 Another theory about her parentage that gained some support identified Nefertiti with the Mitanni princess Tadukhipa, partially based on Nefertiti’s name which has been interpreted by some scholars as signifying a foreign origin.
 However, Tadukhipa was already married to Akhenaten’s father and there is no evidence for any reason why this woman would need to alter her name in a proposed marriage to Akhenaten, nor any hard evidence of a foreign non-Egyptian background for Nefertiti.